-- By mail The Plan will send you information on the Merck-Medco Home Delivery service (formerly referred to as the Merck-Medco Rx Services Mail Order Program): - 1. ask your doctor to give you a new prescription for up to a 90-day supply of your regular medication plus refills, if appropriate; - 2. complete the patient profile questionnaire the first time you order under the program; and - complete a mail order envelope, enclose your prescriptions, and mail them along with the required copayment - \$15 generic, \$25 name brand single source (no generic equivalent) and \$30 multisource name brand - for each prescription or refill to:
+- By mail The Plan will send you information on the Medco Health Home Delivery service (formerly referred to as the Merck-Medco Home Delivery service): - 1. ask your doctor to give you a new prescription for up to a 90-day supply of your regular medication plus refills, if appropriate; - 2. complete the patient profile questionnaire the first time you order under the program; and - 3. complete a mail order envelope, enclose your prescriptions, and mail them along with the required copayment \$10 generic, \$35 formulary name brand and \$50 non-formulary name brand for each prescription or refill to:

-The Merck-Medco Home Delivery Pharmacy service P. O. Box 67006 Harrisburg, PA 17106-7006
+Medco Health Home Delivery Pharmacy Service P. O. Box 68385 Harrisburg, PA 17106-9986